 The Show Caller

-Before I even get to what’s on the whiteboard, a show flow basically says, at this certain moment, here’s what’s supposed to happen.
-It’s usually run by a show caller.
+First, Will explains what a show flow is.
+“It says: ‘at this certain moment, here’s what’s supposed to happen’.
+It’s usually run by a show caller.”

 Step By Step